Find out why a stay at the elegant Queensberry Hotel is the perfect way to visit the beautiful city of Bath.

 The hotel is indeed very smart, with an intriguing mix of period and modern styles.
 Yet it always feels very relaxed, from the gentle notes of classical music as you enter your room for the first time, to the chilled out vibe of the Old Q Bar.
 And in the Olive Tree, they have a restaurant that serves fine dining without ever feeling stuffy.

 I loved the winding corridors and staircases, and the relaxing feel of the sitting room.
-And I’d definitely like to return in the summer to sit in that beautiful terrace garden with a chilled glass of something.
+And I’d definitely like to return in the summer to sit in that beautiful terrace garden with a glass of something chilled.

 The Queensberry Hotel is definitely a hotel I’d recommend if you’re planning a visit to Bath.
 In fact, a stay at the Queensberry Hotel may be all the reason you need to visit the city!